 The conclusion is that the double-arm configurations are the most beneficial system design for a heavy truck application.
-The double-arm configurations can provide both a reasonable ratio between submodules and battery cells as well as performing well on the power loss calculations.
-As mentioned in section 2.7, a request of being able to charge the battery cells at the same time as driving, the double-arm configurations are the easiest applicable methods to achieve this request.
+The double-arm configurations can provide both a reasonable ratio between SMs and BCs as well as performing well on the power loss calculations.
+As mentioned in section 2.7, a request of being able to charge the BCs at the same time as driving, the double-arm configurations are the easiest applicable methods to achieve this request.